 How to set up the printable pretend food activity:

 Note: Cutting can be time consuming because of the irregular edges.
 Therefore, I recommend breaking up the cutting over a period of time.
 Please note that it could be too overwhelming for both you and your kids if you prepare and present it all at once.
 What we did was focus on one colored food at a time (eg, red then orange then yellow).

 - If these most of these words are new to your child, introduce the words gradually.
 For example, for a few days, you can focus on the red foods only.
 The next week, add orange foods, etc.

 - Present the flashcards in a systematic but intriguing manner

 - I recommend presenting the flashcards on a tray with bowls and toy pots/pans as if you are serving food.
 If the set up is beautiful and enticing, then your child will naturally be curious!
 In the photo at the top of the post, I used a tray from our Melissa and Doug vehicles set.
 Other times, I use a divided serving platter from our kitchen.
 I vary it up so that it’s interesting for my daughter.

-- I also want to point out that the bowls, pots, pans, and trays that we use are plain.
-This way, the food stands out and does not compete with other designs.
+- Note that our bowls, pots, pans, and trays are plain.
+This way, the food and words stand out and do not compete with other designs.

-Here is an example of how the food cards can be presented in a beautiful tray for playful learning!
+Here is an example from my Instagram page of how the pretend food flashcards can be presented in a beautiful tray for playful learning!